18 Ghost Towns In Montana [MAP]

 History:

-Aldridge has one of Montana’s most colorful tales.
-Its namesake, Eli Aldridge, was a man of many professions, known by friends as the world’s best jack-of-all-trades.
-He worked as a trapper, Indian scout, road builder, and miner.
+Aldridge, named after its multifaceted founder Eli Aldridge, boasts one of Montana’s most intriguing histories.
+Eli was a renaissance man of sorts, having worked as a trapper, Indian scout, road builder, and miner.

 What’s Left?